ynyanchoka/hero_squad/README.md

   git clone 'https://github.com/ynyanchoka/Ceaser-cipher.git'
 - Navigate to the directory:
   cd hero_squad
-- Open the directory with your preffered text editor.
+- Open the directory with your preferred text editor.

 ## Technologies used
 + IntelliJ IDEA